 True faith lays hold of and claims the promised blessing before it is realized and felt.
 We must send up our petitions in faith within the second veil and let our faith take hold of the promised blessing and claim it as ours.
 We are then to believe that we receive the blessing, because our faith has hold of it, and according to the Word it is ours.
 “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”
 Mark 11:24.
 Here is faith, naked faith, to believe that we receive the blessing, even before we realize it.

 The very time to exercise faith is when we feel destitute of the Spirit.
 When thick clouds of darkness seem to hover over the mind, then is the time to let living faith pierce the darkness and scatter the clouds.
 True faith rests on the promises contained in the Word of God, and those only who obey that Word can claim its glorious promises.
 “If ye abide in Me, and My words abide in you, ye shall ask what ye will, and it shall be done unto you.”
 John 15:7.

 Press your petitions to the throne, and hold on by strong faith.
 The promises are sure.
 Believe ye receive the things ye ask for, and ye shall have them.

 Father God, I look away from my own unworthiness and fix my thoughts on the love, the goodness and the mercy of Jesus.
-By faith I take hold of Your promised blessing and claim it as my own, though I feel underserving.
-I believe I receive it, because according to Your word it is mine.
+By faith I take hold of Your promised blessing and claim it as my own.
+Though I feel underserving I believe it and receive it, because according to Your word it is mine.
 I rest on Your promises because they are sure!